How many mutual funds should you hold in your portfolio?

 The Intermediate Investor

-With 3 to 5 years of investing experience, a portfolio of 4 to 5 funds covering large cap, mid or small cap, one debt fund, and optionally one international fund is entirely sufficient.
-Resist the temptation to add more simply because you have more knowledge.
-Knowledge should make your portfolio simpler, not larger.
+With 3 to 5 years of investing experience, a portfolio of 4 to 5 funds covering large cap, mid or small cap, a flexi cap component, and a debt fund is a well-rounded structure.
+Review it annually and resist the temptation to add funds without removing others.

 The Experienced Investor